NicBuihner/work-tools/GSuite/ZoomSAML/README.md

 ## Populate the Staff Values
 Assuming your staff are all in **/Staff** and not in **/Staff/Teaching**.
 ```
-sqlite3 -csv all_users.db "select primaryEmail,[name.givenName],[name.surName] from users where orgUnitPath like '/Staff%' and orgUnitPath not like '/Staff/Teaching%'" |\
+sqlite3 -csv all_users.db "select primaryEmail,[name.givenName],[name.familyName] from users where orgUnitPath like '/Staff%' and orgUnitPath not like '/Staff/Teaching%'" |\
     awk -F',' '{print "update user "$1" SAMLAttributes.ZoomDisplayName \x27"$3" "$2"\x27 SAMLAttributes.ZoomType Licensed SAMLAttributes.ZoomRole Member SAMLAttributes.ZoomGroup staff"}' >\
     staff_zoom_attributes.commands
 ```